-Douglas Cameron has been a successful member of the Canadian music community since the 1970's.
-He gained fame and notoriety with his song Mona With The Children (True North Records) in 1985.
-He received a Juno nomination for Most Promising Male Vocalist of the year in 1986 again in 2000 for Children's Album of the Year.
-His theatrical and dynamic approach to performing, coupled with his talents on many instruments adds a high degree of professionalism to this already dynamic show.
+Douglas Cameron has been a master of his trade and a successful member of the Canadian music community since the 1970's.
+He gained fame and notoriety with his song Mona With The Children (True North Records) in 1985 (accompanied by a Juno nomination for Most Promising Male Vocalist of the year).
+He did it again in 1986 for his song, Ants in Your Pants.
+His theatrical and dynamic approach to performing, coupled with his talents on many instruments adds a high degree of professionalism and an endless supply of energy to this already dynamic show.
 Photo by Norm Betts.

 It's with a very heavy heart that we pay tribute to a man who was one of our great pals, on stage and off.
 Bill Carruthers (1952-2019) was a great musician, a father, a husband and a friend who performed with us up until his death .
 There are few Canadian musicians who can produce a CV that includes a life long career as a drummer and singer (Family Brown, Terry Sumsion and more), as a manager (The Good Brothers), as a booking agent (Casino Rama) and concert promoter (Rocklands Entertainment). .
 Photo by Norm Betts.